LaalithaNiroshan01/Behavioral_mouse_dynamics_pilot_test/README.md

 This repository contains a standalone, client-side web application designed to conduct human-computer interaction (HCI) pilot tests.
 The tool captures high-frequency mouse telemetry data—specifically coordinate tracking (X, Y), velocity, and click patterns—while users perform designated cognitive tasks.

 ## 🎓 Research Context
-[cite_start]This tool was developed as **Work Package 2: Technical Pilot & Feasibility Phase** [cite: 359] [cite_start]for the undergraduate software engineering research project: *"Emotion-Adaptive Focus Mode Browser Extension"*[cite: 2].
+This tool was developed as **Work Package 2: Technical Pilot & Feasibility Phase** for the undergraduate software engineering research project: *"Emotion-Adaptive Focus Mode Browser Extension"*.

-[cite_start]The primary goal of this pilot is to gather empirical behavioral data to mathematically determine the thresholds for "Jitter" and "Velocity" in relation to cognitive load[cite: 363]. [cite_start]It also serves to calibrate "Rage Click" detection logic to prevent false positives in the final machine-learning fusion engine[cite: 364].
+The primary goal of this pilot is to gather empirical behavioral data to mathematically determine the thresholds for "Jitter" and "Velocity" in relation to cognitive load.
+It also serves to calibrate "Rage Click" detection logic to prevent false positives in the final machine-learning fusion engine.

 ## ✨ Key Features
 * **Zero-Setup Execution:** Runs entirely in the browser using standard HTML/CSS/JS.
 No local server or backend required.
 * **Controlled Task Environments:**
-    * [cite_start]**Task A (Low Stress):** A baseline reading comprehension task without time constraints[cite: 423].
+    * **Task A (Low Stress):** A baseline reading comprehension task without time constraints.
-    * [cite_start]**Task B (High Stress):** A timed logic and mathematics section designed to induce mild cognitive load and urgency[cite: 424].
+    * **Task B (High Stress):** A timed logic and mathematics section designed to induce mild cognitive load and urgency[cite: 424].
 * **High-Frequency Telemetry:** Captures mouse movements throttled to ~60Hz to calculate real-time movement velocity.
 * **Automated CSV Export:** Compiles captured data into a structured CSV file for immediate statistical analysis.